Big data analysis

 Runs once

-Big data analytics configured to run once only run when a user starts the analytic.
+Big data analytics configured to run once only run when you start the big data analytic.
 The analytic performs the processing and analysis as defined and reverts to a stopped state once complete.
 This differs from feeds, real-time analytics, and scheduled big data analytics, which all continue to run once started.
 Runs once is the default option for big data analytics.

 Schedule button run settings Runs once selection